SpanishInquisition49/mqtt-client/README.md

 1. Clone the repository
 2. Run `make` to compile the client, you can modify the client code to suit your testing needs.
-3. Run the client with `./mqtt-client <number of clients>` to start the clients
+3. Run the client with `./mqtt-client <number of clients>` to start the clients, if the number is 0 it will subscribe to topic `/test`

-This example will start N clients that will connect to the broker and publish a message non-stop.
+This example will start N clients that will connect to the broker and publish a message non-stop or start a listener that will print the received messages.

 ## Configuration